AdobeDocs/pdfservices-api-documentation/src/pages/overview/pdf-electronic-seal-api/gettingstarted.md

 ### Seal Field Parameters   (*sealFieldOptions*)<b>*</b>

-The seal field parameters are required to give information about signature field in PDF which will be used for visualization of eSeal.
-Customers can either create a new signature field or sign an existing field.
+The seal field parameters are required to create a new seal field or seal an existing field.

-* **Field Name**  (*fieldName*)<b>*</b>: The signature field name.
+* **Field Name**  (*fieldName*)<b>*</b>: The seal field's name.
 This must be a non-empty string.
-If signature field with this field name already exists, that field is used.
+If seal field with this field name already exists, that field is used.
-  If it does not exist, a signature field with this name will be created.
+  If it does not exist, a seal field with this name will be created.
-* **Visibility** (_visible_): Specifies whether the seal is visible or invisible.
+* **Visibility** (_visible_): Specifies whether the seal field is visible or invisible.
 The default value of `true` creates a visible seal.
-* **Page Number** (_pageNumber_)<b>**</b>: Specifies the page number to which the seal should be created.
+* **Page Number** (_pageNumber_)<b>**</b>: Specifies the page number to which the seal field should be attached.
 Page numbers are 1-based.
-The page number is only <b>required</b> if the signature field does not exist in the pdf document.
-If page number is provided along with the existing signature field then the page number should be same on which signature field is present in the document, else error is thrown.
+The page number is only <b>required</b> if the seal field does not exist in the pdf document.
+If page number is provided along with the existing seal field then the page number should be same on which seal field is present in the document, else error is thrown.
 * **Location** (_location_)<b>**</b>: Specifies the coordinates of the seal appearance's bounding box in default PDF user space units.
-The location is only <b>required</b> if the signature field does not exist in the pdf document.
-If location is provided along with the existing signature field then it is ignored.
+The location is only <b>required</b> if the seal field does not exist in the pdf document.
+If location is provided along with the existing seal field then it is ignored.

     * **Left** (_left_)<b>*</b>: The left x-coordinate
     * **Bottom** (_bottom_)<b>*</b>: The bottom y-coordinate
     * **Right** (_right_)<b>*</b>: The right x-coordinate
     * **Top** (_top_)<b>*</b>: The top y-coordinate

-"<b>*</b>" : These are required parameters. <br/>
+<b>*</b>: These are required parameters. <br/>
-"<b>**</b>" : These are conditional parameters, required only if signature field does not exist in the document. <br/>
+<b>**</b>: These are conditional parameters, required only if seal field does not exist in the document. <br/>
-To add the signature field explicitly, see [how to place a signature field in a PDF](https://www.adobe.com/sign/hub/how-to/add-a-signature-block-to-pdf).
+To add the signature field explicitly, see [how to place a seal field in a PDF](https://www.adobe.com/sign/hub/how-to/add-a-signature-block-to-pdf).

 ### Seal Appearance Parameters (_sealAppearanceOptions_)

-Specifies signature field appearance parameters.
-These are an enum set of display items: NAME, DATE, DISTINGUISHED_NAME, LABELS and SEAL_IMAGE.
+Specifies seal field appearance parameters.
+These are an enumerated set of display items: NAME, DATE, DISTINGUISHED_NAME, LABELS and SEAL_IMAGE.
-* **Display Options**  (*displayOptions*): Specifies the information to display in the signature.
+* **Display Options**  (*displayOptions*): Specifies the information to display in the seal.
 NAME and LABELS are the default values.

-Below is the detailed explanation of each appearance option along with a sample appearance.
+Below is the detailed explanation of each appearance option along with a sample seal appearance.

-1. **NAME**: Specifies that the certificate holder's name should be displayed in the seal appearance.
+1. **NAME**: Specifies that the legal organization's name that should be displayed in the seal's appearance.
   ![Display Options](../images/name_ss.png)
-2. **DATE**: Specifies that the date/time of sealing should be displayed in the seal appearance.
-This option only controls whether the value of the time/date in the signature dictionary is displayed or not.
+2. **DATE**: Specifies that the sealing date/time should be displayed in the seal's appearance.
 This value should not be mistaken for a signed timestamp from a timestamp authority.
   ![Display Options](../images/date_ss.png)
-3. **DISTINGUISHED_NAME**: Specifies that the distinguished name information from the digital certificate should be displayed in the seal appearance.
+3. **DISTINGUISHED_NAME**: Specifies that the distinguished name information from the digital certificate should be displayed in the seal's appearance.
   ![Display Options](../images/dn_ss.png)
-4. **LABELS**: Specifies that text labels should be displayed in the seal appearance.
+4. **LABELS**: Specifies that text labels should be displayed in the seal's appearance.
   ![Display Options](../images/labels_ss.png)

-5. **SEAL_IMAGE**: Specifies that the background seal image should be displayed in the seal appearance.
+5. **SEAL_IMAGE**: Specifies the seal image should be displayed in the seal's appearance.
   ![Display Options](../images/seal2_ss.png)
-  If SEAL_IMAGE is given in appearance parameters and seal image is not present in the request body, the default Acrobat trefoil image is used.
+  If SEAL_IMAGE is given in appearance parameters and seal image is not passed in the request, the default Acrobat trefoil image is used.
   ![Display Options](../images/trefoil2_ss.png)

 **Example JSON**